Extension codestart

 codestart.yml

-# the codestart unique name
+# codestart unique name

 name: resteasy-example